replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 ####setSnapEnabled(boolean enabled)

 This method is used to set snapping RecyclerView elements to the center of the screen.
 Available only on Mobile.
+We recommend to disable this option if the width of the elements is too small and the first or the last item is impossible to be snapped.

-- true - the height of the items is forced to `MATCH_PARENT` and the width is calculated by the following formula: `RECYCLER_VIEW_HEIGHT*0.45`.
-Video preview is enabled and will be shown if available.
-If you change the height of the RecyclerView in the custom grid layout we recommend you to disable snapping
+- true - items snap to center of RecyclerView, video preview is enabled and will be shown if available
-- false - the height and the width of the items is set to be as defined in layout.
-Video preview is disabled and will not be shown whether it is available or not
+- false - list scrolls freely, video preview is disabled and will not be shown whether it is available or not

 ####resetToDefault()